 #10 BALIDBID LAGOON & BEACH

-Next on this list of North Cebu Beaches is Balidbid Lagoon and Beach which was the highlight of my trip during my adventures in North Cebu.
-This unique saltwater lagoon is a must-see destination and I highly recommend adding it to your North Cebu tourist spots list!
+Next on this list of North Cebu Beaches is Balidbid Lagoon which was the highlight of my trip during my adventures in North Cebu.
+This unique saltwater lagoon is a must-see destination during your stay.

 Balidbid Lagoon can be found on the eastern coastline of Bantayan Island.
 Using Google maps, simply type in Balidbid Lagoon and this will direct you to the exact pin location.